CHump7/data/README.md

             min_lead_time=min(lead_time),
             max_lead_time=max(lead_time))
 ```
+##

 summarize()  ## The summarize() function is used to summarize a DataFrame or vector into a single value.

+ggplot2() ## includes a dataset, geoms(line graph, bar graph, scatter plot, etc...), and aesthetics such as color, shape, size, etc...